Newsletter

 Events: (One-Time)

-• On Friday, October 24th, at 4:00 PM, the United Irish Cultural Center hosts their regular Irish session in the Emerald Pub.
-Then, on Saturday, November 8th, The Karl McHugh Band + Matt Jaffe.
+• On Saturday, December 6th, at 4:00 PM, the United Irish Cultural Center hosts their regular Irish session in the Emerald Pub and on Sunday, December 7th, their annual Holiday Boutique and Artisan Craft Fair.
 All at their large facility in San Francisco, CA. (See Below)

 Events: (Recurring)